apache/flink/docs/dev/table/sqlClient.md

 ### Starting the SQL Client CLI

 The SQL Client scripts are also located in the binary directory of Flink.
-[In the future](sqlClient.html#limitations--future), a user will have two possiblities of starting the SQL Client CLI either by starting an embedded standalone process or by connecting to a remote SQL Client Gateway.
+[In the future](sqlClient.html#limitations--future), a user will have two possibilities of starting the SQL Client CLI either by starting an embedded standalone process or by connecting to a remote SQL Client Gateway.
 At the moment only the `embedded` mode is supported.
 You can start the CLI by calling:

 {% highlight bash %}
 ./bin/sql-client.sh embedded